Jallahua Irrigation Project – Peru

 The company that sells the irrigation system will provide training on proper operation and maintenance of the system.
 Community members will provide funds sufficient to maintain their irrigation systems, conduct repairs, and perform replacements when necessary.

 This project was paid for through the generosity of the Paul Bechtner Foundation.
 Funds raised in excess of the project amount will be allocated to other projects in the country.

 Final Report Jallahua Irrigation System Project

 Thanks to the Jallahua Irrigation System Project, 12 households now have sprinkler irrigation systems that they can connect to existing water wells.
 This project began with community meetings to decide which project would be the most beneficial for the community.
-The community decided which type of irrigation system they would like to implement: They decided an aluminum piping sprinkler irrigation system instead of the more common polyethylene piping and pedestal sprinkler system because the aluminum tubing system is more durable and user friendly.
+The community decided which type of irrigation system they would like to implement: They decided an aluminum piping sprinkler irrigation system instead of the more common polyethylene piping and a pedestal sprinkler system because of the aluminum tubing system is more durable and user-friendly.

-The business that sells the systems came to the community to train the community members on operation and maintenance of the irrigation system.
+The business that sells the systems came to the community to train the community members on the operation and maintenance of the irrigation system.
 The people of Jallahua use wells with an electric pump as their source of irrigation water, so the engineer explained how to connect the system to a pump.
-By the end of the training they had assembled a fully functioning system and learned all the steps for proper operation and maintenance.
+By the end of the training, they had assembled a fully functioning system and learned all the steps for proper operation and maintenance.

 The community is very happy to finally have reliable irrigation systems, especially for the upcoming dry season.
-They have a communal cheese plant that has vastly improved their economy, but there are still many improvements that can be made to increase milk production and improve the cheese making process.
+They have a communal cheese plant that has vastly improved their economy, but there are still many improvements that can be made to increase milk production and improve the cheese-making process.
 These irrigation systems will help them move towards their goals by improving food sources for their cattle.